Publications of the Research Institute for Mathematical Sciences

 Full-Text PDF (7374 KB) | Metadata | Table of Contents | PRIMS summary

-Generic and q-Rational Representation TheoryEdward Cline, Brian Parshall and Leonard Scott (1) Department of Mathematics, University of Oklahoma, OK 73019-0315, NORMAN, UNITED STATES
+Generic and q-Rational Representation TheoryEdward Cline, Brian Parshall and Leonard Scott (1) University of Oklahoma, Norman, USA

 Part I of this paper develops various general concepts in generic representation and cohomology theories.
 Roughly speaking, we provide a general theory of orders in non-semisimple algebras applicable to problems in the representation theory of finite and algebraic groups, and we formalize the notion of a “generic” property in representation theory.
 Part II makes new contributions to the non-describing representation theory of finite general linear groups.
 First, we present an explicipt Morita equivalence connecting GLn(q) with the theory of g-Schur algebras, extending a unipotent block equivalence of Takeuchi [T].
 Second, we apply this Morita equivalence to study the cohomology groups em>H*(GLn(q),L), when L is an irreducible module in non-describing characteristic.
 The generic theory of Part I then yields stability results for various groups H1(GLn(q),L), reminscent of our general theory [CPSK] with van der Kallen of generic cohomology in the describing characteristic case, (in turn, the stable value of such a cohomology group can be expressed in terms of the cohomology of the affine Lie algebra gln(ℂ).)
 The arguments entail new applications of the theory of tilting modules for q~Schur algebras.
 In particular, we obtain new complexes involving tilting modules associated to endomorphism algebras obtained from general finite Coxeter groups.